keenlabs/Keen-Docs/source/api/reference.rst

 Payload
 -------

 A namespaced JSON object.
 There are two namespaces that matter.
 The "body" namespace is required and is where the properties you define and their values are placed.
 The "header" namespace is optional and is where several standard properties are placed.
-Some of them can be overriden.
+Some of them can be overridden.

 The "header" namespace currently supports a single property: "timestamp", which has an ISO-8601 formatted datetime value.
 If not provided, we'll automatically generate a timestamp.